JetBrains/kotlin-web-site/docs/topics/exceptions.md

 ### Using try-catch-finally statements

-Normally, when an exception occurs it interrupts the normal execution of the program.
+Normally, when an exception occurs, it interrupts the normal execution of the program.
 After a line of code throws an exception, Kotlin attempts to find a suitable handler for it.

 You can create such handlers using the `try` and `catch` functions: